 From Bovec to Soča

-One of your full days we used to hike parts of the Soča Trail from Bovec to Soča, to the Velika Korita (Great Soča Gorge).
+One of your full days we used to hike parts of the Soča Trail.
+From Bovec to Soča, to the Velika Korita (Great Soča Gorge).
 The trail is crossing a couple of bridges with great view in gorges of the Soča.
-The bridges itself are an adventure, as they are swinging and only one person at the time should step on it.
+The bridges itself are an adventure.
+They are swinging and only one person at the time should step on it.

 Bovec provides a couple of smaller hikes to the waterfalls Slap Virje, Slap Boka or Šunikov vodni gaj.
 The trail heads can be reached by car, bike or electronic roller.
 Bike rentals can be found in the town of Bovec.

 To get a bit more inside the Triglav National Park and actually hike in the Julian Alps we used one day to hike to the lake Krnsko jezera.
 The hike up was real steep and full of stones.
 On the plateau we were surrounded by mountains, cows on the pasture and clear water of the Krnsko jezera.
 The Triglav National Park inhabitants a lot of mountain huts with sleeping options and a restaurant which invites for multi day hikes.

 Compared to Bovec and Trenta, Kobarid felt to me a bit touristic.
 In general parking spots to attractions need to be paid in Slovenia.
 As well as entrance fees for waterfalls.
 In case of Kobarid we only enjoyed the Soča valley and leave out of seeing the Kozjak Waterfall.
 As the day was really warm we were able to put our feet into the water.